Avvvvvvie/beavergang-mc/README.md

 ## technical stuff
 You can expand the system to add any amount of cards or other placeable items.

-there are the following flags:
+There are the following flags:
 - beavergang item: `beavergang:1b`
 - placed beavergang item (entity): has tag `beavergang`
 - settings item: `beavergang_settings:1b`